 Artificial intelligence is one of the greatest inventions humans have come up with in the technology department.
-Due to new reforms and regulations, the threat of AI surpassing human potential is impossible.
-Besides, the claim that AI can surpass human intelligence and potential was false from the beginning.
-AI in the medical field is quickly becoming the new superhero of the medical field.
-Additionally, the benefits of AI in clinical research are undeniable.
+Due to new reforms and regulations, the threat of AI surpassing human potential is not possible.
+Besides, the claim that AI could surpass human intelligence was false from the beginning.
+Additionally, AI is quickly becoming the new superhero for the clinical research field.
+This article will discuss the benefits of introducing AI into the clinical research field.

-Artificial intelligence and the medical industry
+Artificial intelligence and clinical research

 Benefits of AI in clinical research